yuliangguo/Pytorch_Generalized_3D_Lane_Detection/README.md

 This is a pytorch implementation of the paper:

-'Gen-laneNet: a generalized and scalable approach for 3D lane detection', Y Guo, etal.
+'Gen-LaneNet: a generalized and scalable approach for 3D lane detection', Y Guo, etal.
 Arxiv 2020 [[paper](https://arxiv.org/abs/2003.10656)]

+Gen-LaneNet is a unified network solution

 Key features: